EwilsonS/Evan_Wilson_JavaS1/README.md

   - Every class **is a type**
   - _Types_- numbers, text, booleans **user defined data types**

-  _Instantiate(creeate an instance of)_ - is to actually build the model
+  _Instantiate(create an instance of)_ - is to actually build the model

 _Properties, getters, and setters_